hyosung11/interviewCake/README.md

 - strings are expressed as arrays of 8-bit characters

 ### Pointers
-- pointer-based arrays create a tradeoff because they require less uninterrupted memory and can accommodate elements that aren't the same size, but it's slower because its' not cache-friendly
+- pointer-based arrays create a tradeoff because they require less uninterrupted memory and can accommodate elements that aren't the same size, but it's slower because it's not cache-friendly

 ### Dynamic Arrays
 - an array that resizes itself when it runs out of memory space.
-- in Java array is static and ArrayList is dynamic
+- in Java 'array' is static and 'ArrayList' is dynamic
 - How a dynamic array works
 1. Makes a new, bigger array (usually twice as big)
 2. Copies each element from the old array into the new array.